• Skip to main content

 Critical and still unclear, however, is the jurisdiction of patent proceedings.
 This is already complicated by national differences in law, and is made additionally difficult by the different national professions and rules for patent attorneys, especially in the British court.

-Therefore, both the EU and the UK are hoping for the European Unified Court, for which Germany finally cleared the way at the end of the year.
-But its implementation after Brexit – especially with regard to jurisdiction and the instances of legal interpretation – is still a question of political will.
+Therefore, both the EU and the UK were hoping for the European Unified Court, for which Germany finally cleared the way at the end of the year.
+But even before it came into force, the entire UPC project was called into question: UPC will be without UK, the British government decided already in February 2020!

 Take alternative points of view as well!